Identifying the project root in PHP

-The problem applies to PHP, but the discussion is general and applies to the same situation in other languages and environments as well.
+I currently have problems with identifying the project root in a PHP project.
+The problem applies to PHP, but the discussion is general and applies to the other languages and environments as well.

-of doing this - the
+this - the two static

 Absolute and relative paths

-The solution: Identify the project root
+Identifying the project root

-ASP.NET has a great way of identifying the project root: the ~ variable. ~ can be added to the beginning of any path that is to be used by the client.
-ASP.NET will then convert it to the application root path when the page is sent to the server.
-This means that you can always use ~ and be sure that it will begin at the project root, which should be the only starting point you should have to consider.
+ASP.NET has a great way of identifying the project root: the ~ variable. ~ which can be added as a prefix to any path that is to be used by the client.
+ASP.NET will then convert it to the application root path when the page is parsed by the server.
+This means that you can always use ~ and be sure that it will resolve to the project root, which should be the only starting point you have to consider.

-the second to be used in the browser.
+server and the second in the browser.

 If you write a class that is to work with files,